Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ## Render Still Ignores Files

-Since we are using Github to give Render access to our code, this means Render will _not_ have access to any files listed in our `.gitignore`, including our `.env` file.
+Since we are using GitHub to give Render access to our code, this means Render will _not_ have access to any files listed in our `.gitignore`, including our `.env` file.
 This means our environment variables, which include our connection strings, are unseen by Render!
 We'll learn how to tell our app where to find our database later in this lesson.

 ### !end-callout

 ### Verify in the Dashboard

-We can verify our app was created by navigating to our primary [Render dashboard](https://dashboard.render.com/).
+We can verify our app was created by navigating to our main [Render dashboard](https://dashboard.render.com/).

 Our new app is now listed!
 We'll visit this dashboard whenever we need to see or update details of our Render apps.
+We can access the individual app's dashboard by clicking on the app where it is listed in our dashboard.

 ![Screenshot of the Render dashboard with the new hello-books-api app listed](../assets/deployment/deployment_render-dashboard-new-app.png)